sijieaaa/UAVScenes/README.md

 - [Baidu/百度网盘](https://pan.baidu.com/s/13CgnxRFqevQ8Fa1Y3dkM0A?pwd=1679) (interval=5 only)
 - [HuggingFace](https://huggingface.co/datasets/sijieaaa/UAVScenes) (interval=5 only)

+⚠️ If you face any download problems, kindly please raise an issue with screenshots.
+We will fix them ASAP🙂.

 We currently include:
 - Hikvision camera images with annotations
 - Livox Avia LiDAR point clouds with annotations